kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     H. Vascular malformation

 ### Q129
-A 80-year-old woman presents with haematemesis.
-She has had intermittent epigastric pain after food for the past 6 months.
-She has lost weight – about 3.5 kg (half a stone).
-She was recently commenced on diclofenac.
+A 80-year-old woman presents with *haematemesis*.
+She has had *intermittent epigastric pain after food* for the past 6 months.
+She has *lost weight* – about 3.5 kg (half a stone).
+She was recently commenced on *diclofenac*.
-#### Answer: D. Gastric ulcer - ?
+#### Answer: D. Gastric ulcer - TRUE
+- Gastric ulcer is more common in elderly patients
+- It is associated with
+	1. Pain brought on by food
+	2. Often weight loss secondary to this
+- It is also associated with NSAIDs

 ### Q130
-A 21-year-old student presents with haematemesis.
-He drank a large amount of alcohol last night and was retching prior to the haematemesis.
+A 21-year-old student presents with *haematemesis*.
+He drank a *large amount of alcohol* last night and was *retching prior to the haematemesis*.
-#### Answer: E. Mallory–Weiss tear - ?
+#### Answer: E. Mallory–Weiss tear - TRUE
+- Mallory–Weiss tears are associated with
+	1. Retching prior to onset of haematemesis
+	2. Alcohol excess

 ### Q131
-A 50-year-old man presents with a massive haematemesis.
+A 50-year-old man presents with a *massive haematemesis*.
 He is haemodynamically unstable.
-He has clubbing, palmar erythema, gynaecomastia and hepatomegaly.
+He has *clubbing*, palmar erythema, gynaecomastia and *hepatomegaly*.
-#### Answer: C. Gastric malignancy - ?
-H. Vascular malformation - ?
+#### Answer: C. Gastric malignancy - *FALSE* = F. Oesophageal varices (*stigmata of liver disease*)
+- Patient has stigmata of liver disease
+	- associated with *variceal haemorrhage* - typically causes large bleeds

 ### Q132
-A 30-year-old man presents with haematemesis.
-He complains of a year-long history of epigastric pain relieved by eating.
-He is a smoker.
+A *30-year-old man* presents with *haematemesis*.
+He complains of a year-long history of epigastric pain *relieved by eating*.
+He is a *smoker*.
-#### Answer: G. Oesophagitis - ?
+#### Answer: G. Oesophagitis - *FALSE* = B. Duodenal ulcer
+- Duodenal ulcers are more common in young men who smoke
+	- Associated with pain relieved by eating

 ### Q133
 A 64-year-old man presents with haematemesis and melaena.
 He is haemodynamically unstable.
 He has a previous history of an AAA repair 15 years ago.
-#### Answer: A. Aorto-enteric fistula - ?
+#### Answer: A. Aorto-enteric fistula - TRUE
+- Aorto-enteric fistulae are a *known late complication* following AAA repair

 Q134-138: Theme: Lower Gastrointestinal haemorrhage